2 min read

 Photo by Mor Shani / Unsplash

 Not because I achieved some zen state or mastered my reactions.
-But because when your nervous system isn't constantly scanning for threats, you have cognitive and emotional capacity for things other than survival.
-You can feel the difference between responding and reacting.
-Sometimes.
+But because when your nervous system isn't in constant threat-scanning mode, you have cognitive and emotional capacity for things other than survival.

-I used to think people who talked about "living in flow" were either privileged or delusional.
 Now I think they might just have regulated nervous systems.
-When you're not fighting your own biology constantly, there's space to work with life's momentum instead of against it.
+When you're not constantly fighting your own biology, there's space to work with life's momentum instead of against it.
+It's not enlightenment.
+It's neurobiology.

-→ Previous: 3.3 - Testing Frameworks
+β†’ Previous: 3.3 - Testing Frameworks

-→ Next: 3.5 - Living From What's True
+β†’ Next: 3.5 - Living From What's True

-→ Back: Series Three Landing Page
+β†’ Back: Series Three Landing Page

 *Peer reflection, not therapy advice.
 Your healing journey is uniquely yours.*